Tokihery-hery/js_package/README.md

 # What is this?
-This is package to create tags html
+This is package to create tags html easly

 # Installation